Slamy/Wiki_MiSTer/emu---Top-Level-of-a-MiSTer-core.md

 ### Video Freak
 Use the [Video Freak](sys---video_freak) Module to add cropping and scaling
 ### Arcade Video
-This is used for arcade cores generally to support rotation, scandoubling, and most of the features that are in video_mixer.
+Use the [Arcade Video](sys---arcade_video) Module for arcade cores to support rotation, scandoubling, and most of the features that are in video_mixer.
+This file also includes **screen_rotate** which is used for vertical arcade games to allow rotation over HDMI.

 ```verilog
 	//Base video clock.
 Usually equals to CLK_SYS.